South Leicester RFC

-South Leicester Rugby Football Club is an English rugby union team based in Wigston, Leicestershire - just south of Leicester.
+South Leicester Rugby Football Club is an English rugby union club based in Wigston, Leicestershire - just south of Leicester.
 The club runs two senior sides, plus a colts side and a full set of junior teams.
 The first XV were playing in the Midlands Premier, the fifth tier of the English rugby union system, following their relegation from National League 2 North at the end of the 2018–19 season, however, due to a run of bad results and a number of players leaving the club, they have withdrawn from the Midlands Premier.